w3nest/rx-vdom/doc/assets/tutorials.basics.md

 function returns a VirtualDOM.

 <note level='hint'>
-when defining style attribute, the keys can be provided either using their standard names (*e.g.* `'font-weight'`) or their camel case versions (like here, `'fontWeight'`).
+When defining style attribute, the keys can be provided either using their standard names (*e.g.* `'font-weight'`) or their camel case versions (like here, `'fontWeight'`).
 </note>